OfficerChul/Online-Networking-Platform/README.md

 * **AccountTest**

   * Tests if the class exists or not
-  * Tests if the class inherits correctly or not(if it doesn't inherit any classm then it mean it inherits Object class)
+  * Tests if the class inherits correctly or not(if it doesn't inherit any class then it mean it inherits Object class)

   * Tests if the field exists or not
   * Tests if the field has correct type or not